rjbultitude/theconditionalorchestra/README.md

 Consider swapping organDist for a guitar

-Consider using `dew point` as another data input.
+Consider using `dew point` as data input for the order the chords play in perhaps.
 Is proportional to pressure and humidity.

 Consider only playing humid arpeggio when the inversions are being used